sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    mongodb://<USERNAME>:<PASSWORD>@fabmedical-<SUFFIX>.documents.azure.com:10255/contentdb?ssl=true&replicaSet=globaldb
    ```

-10. To avoid disconnecting from the Kubernetes dashboard, open a **new** Azure Cloud Shell console.
+10. To avoid disconnecting from the Kubernetes dashboard, open a **new** Azure Cloud Shell console (you can use a full screen version by opening https://shell.azure.com/).

     ![This is a screenshot of the cloud shell window with a red arrow pointing at the "Open new session" button on the toolbar.](media/hol-2019-10-19_06-13-34.png "Open new Azure Cloud Shell console")